SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES. THE FOLLOWING APPLY TO OUR LEAGUE ONLY

 The referee’s fee will be £40 and is paid by the away team prior to kick off (except Cup Semi Finals and Finals).
 The referee must receive his fee and team lines 15 minutes before kick-off.
-The referee can also ask to see the photo id team sheet should he choose along with any other ID he requires.
+The referee or opponents can also ask to see the photo id team sheet should he choose along with any other ID he requires.
 Should a team fail to produce their photo team line on request from a referee, the game will not take place unless approved by the match secretary and the offending club could be charged with failing to fulfil a fixture.

 Costs for League matches, and Cup matches prior to semi-final stage, will be as follows: home team pays costs of the playing facilities, away team pays the referee.
 The cost for facilities and match officials for cup semi – finals and finals will be met by the League.
 All semi-final and final matches will be played, where possible, at neutral grounds.

-On completion of all League fixtures, Clubs will be separated by: (a) Points total then (b) Head to Head, (c) Goal difference (d) Goals Scored, In the event of a divisional title, play-off or relegation places being affected by clubs tied on points, then the above would not be applied, and a play-off game would decide the outcome of those positions
+On completion of all League fixtures, Clubs will be separated by: (a) Points total then (b) Head to Head (aggregate score), (c) Goal difference (d) Goals Scored, In the event of a divisional title being affected by clubs tied on points, then the above would not be applied, and a play-off game would decide the outcome of those positions

 All participating clubs will be drawn in The Strathclyde Cup, matches to be played on a knockout basis, with any losing team that have only played one Strathclyde cup fixture in the first two rounds, being entered into a draw for the Chairman’s Cup.
 Matches will be played to a finish i.e. 90 minutes and then penalties.
 Semi-Finals and Final will be played at a neutral venue.
 All players will become cup-tied and unable to participate in the Chairman’s Cup if they have made an appearance in the Strathclyde Cup from the 3rd Round onwards.